ncphillips/blog/content/post/snipcart-vs-stripe-checkout.md

 </a>
 ```

-And that's it!
 By default, the chosen item will be added to the cart and the shopping cart will open up.
 If you don't want the cart to open up automatically when adding a product, simply add `data-autopop="false"` after `data-api-key="{{ site.api_key }}"` in the `snipcart.js` script.
 You can then open up the checkout window by adding this line to your `item.html`.

 ```html
 <a href="#" class="snipcart-checkout">Checkout</a>